-- RTGS System, the large value inter-participant fund transfer system in Sri Lanka is owned and operated by the Central Bank of Sri Lanka. - RTGS System is open for business on bank business days and settles payment instructions between 8.00.a.m. and 4.30 p.m. - RTGS System provides settlement facilities for individual customer payments of participant institutions from 8.00 a.m. to 3.00 p.m. - As at end of the second quarter of 2018, there were 36 participants in the RTGS System, i.e. CBSL, 25 Licensed Commercial Banks, 8 Primary Dealer Companies, Employees' Provident Fund and the Central Depositary System of the Colombo Stock Exchange. - The Payment and Settlement Systems Circular No. 03 of 2015 on Operator Charges and Maximum Limits on Transaction Fees of LankaSettle System was issued with effect from 01 September 2015, through which: - the operator charge levied by CBSL for RTGS transaction was reduced to Rs.
+- RTGS System, the large value inter-participant fund transfer system in Sri Lanka is owned and operated by CBSL. - RTGS System is open for business on bank business days and settles payment instructions between participants from 8.00.a.m. to 4.30 p.m. - RTGS System provides settlement facilities for individual customer payments of participant institutions from 8.00 a.m. to 3.00 p.m. - As at end of the third quarter of 2018, there were 37 participants in the RTGS System, i.e. CBSL, 26 Licensed Commercial Banks, 8 Primary Dealer Companies, Employees' Provident Fund and the Central Depositary System of the Colombo Stock Exchange. - The Payment and Settlement Systems Circular No. 03 of 2015 on Operator Charges and Maximum Limit on Transaction Fees of LankaSettle System was issued with effect from 01 September 2015, through which: - the operator charge levied by CBSL for RTGS transactions was reduced to Rs.
 450 from Rs.
 600, and - the fee that can be charged by participating institutions of RTGS System from customers for fund transfers effected through RTGS System was capped at Rs.
 1,000 per transaction.